KermityOwen/Trash-Muncher-Webapp/readme.md

 ├── readme.md
 ├── requirements.txt        # List of dependencies used for deployment
-├── run-docker.sh           # Shell script to run the Docker server ├── run-docker.sh           # Shell script to run the Docker server ├── LICENSE           # License used for this repository
+├── run-docker.sh           # Shell script to run the Docker server ├── Trashmunchers Testing Strategy.pdf           # Document outlining the testing strategy used for this product ├── LICENSE           # License used for this repository
 └── api_documentation.md    # Information about API endpoints
 ```